 Enter Atlas Film Studios and you’ll find the sets from famous films including Cleopatra, Game of Thrones, Kingdom of Heaven, Babel, The Mummy (1999), Star Wars (1977), and of course, Gladiator.
 The studio is still in use today, and when I visited in 2022 they were actively filming the new Lord of the Rings series for Amazon.

 In line with the glitz and glamor of the movie industry, Ouarzazate is also home to one of the few Moroccan royal palaces that are open to visitors.
 This “retired” palace offers tours that draw visitors from across the country.

 A short drive from town brings you to the Berber town of Ait Ben Haddou.
 This 11th Century city was declared a UNESCO World Heritage site in 1987.
 The stunning architecture and scenic location along the Asif Ounila stream led this to be the backdrop of over 50 major movies including Lawrence of Arabia, whose other filming locations we encountered while traveling in Jordan.

-In Marrakesh, you’ll find a variety of incredible attractions including the gorgeous Bahia Palace where you can get an intimate glimpse at royal living.
-You can also tour the busy souks and bazaars set amidst the red, sandstone buildings that helped the city earn the moniker “the Red City”.
+In Marrakesh, you’ll find a variety of incredible attractions, including the gorgeous Bahia Palace, where you can get an intimate glimpse of royal living.
+You can also tour the busy souks and bazaars set amidst the red sandstone buildings that helped the city earn the moniker “the Red City.”